The FreeRADIUS server $Id: 15bac2a4c627c01d1aa2047687b3418955ac7f00 $

 Definition pipe.c:42

-static ssize_t fr_bio_pipe_write(fr_bio_t *bio, void *packet_ctx, void const *buffer, size_t size)
+static ssize_t fr_bio_pipe_read(fr_bio_t *bio, UNUSED void *packet_ctx, void *buffer, size_t size)

 static int fr_bio_pipe_destructor(fr_bio_pipe_t *my)